 That Special Place: New World Irish Stories

 Winch has also published a book of short stories called

 (Story Line, 1989).

 (For information on how to order books and recordings by Terence Winch, click on CONTACT, above)

-His work is included in more than 30 anthologies, including The Oxford Book of American Poetry and four Best American Poetry collections.
+His work is included in more than 40 anthologies, including The Oxford Book of American Poetry and five Best American Poetry collections.
 His poems are also to be found in Poetry 180: A Turning Back to Poetry (Random House); The Book of Irish American Poetry from the 18th Century to the Present (Notre Dame); Saints of Hysteria: A Half-Century of Collaborative American Poetry (Soft Skull); Great American Prose Poems: From Poe to the Present (Scribner's); Poetry Daily: 366 Poems from the World's Most Popular Poetry Website (Sourcebooks); and From Totems to Hip-Hop: A Multicultural Anthology of Poetry Across the Americas (Thunder's Mouth).